anchalwalia/BookStore/AnchalsBookStore/README.txt

 5:58pm : updated Database  and confirm that the new categories table is shown in sql.
 6:28pm : Created new folder Repository and also add a interface IRepository.cs 6:34pm : Added Crud operations in IRepository.cs.
+6:55pm : Created a new repository class in repository folder and modified the data with the data given in same file in blackboard.